monte-carlo-data/mcd-public-resources/README.md

 #### <ins> Add Monte Carlo Webhook Notifications([source](scripts/databricks/add_monte_carlo_webhook_notifications.py))</ins>

-This script interacts with your Databricks jobs and adds the configured Monte Carlo Webhook as a Notification on failure
+This script interacts with your Databricks jobs and adds the configured Monte Carlo Webhook as a Notification on job failures.

 ## License